Outdoor boiler furnaces manufacturer and factory direct sales.

 The EZBoiler Stove Outdoor Furnace is made out of mild steel which will corrode if left untreated and unprotected.

-The following are four basic steps to maintain your stove and extend its life:
+The following are five basic steps to maintain your stove and extend its life:

 A properly installed grounding rod system will protect people from electric shock, help safeguard expensive electronic equipment, prevent electrolysis, limit neutral-to-ground voltage and satisfy the NEC along the way.
 Use only a 4GA or larger wire with proper grounding clips.
 Grind paint away where you attach it to the stove in order to get a solid electrical connection.